Chapter 4

 THE MESSAGE OF THIS STUDY

-The message or point of this study is twofold: (1) there is one for the time of John the Baptist and (2) there is one for today.
+The message or point of this study is twofold: (1) There is a message for the time of John the Baptist and (2) There is a message for today.

 THE MESSAGE FOR THE DAYS OF JOHN THE BAPTIST